 On the other hand, producing documents that are a tangled web of legalese may be a great way to lose clients, miss out on referrals and cop some unfavourable reviews.

-Plain-English drafting is empowering for your clients.
+Plain-language drafting is empowering for your clients.
 Give it a whirl.
-In no time at all, you’ll probably find yourself specialised in plain-English business law.
+In no time at all, you’ll probably find yourself specialised in plain-language business law.
 In an era when law firms struggle to stand out from the crowd, this is a highly effective point of difference.

 Find out more about simplifying your business communications with jargon-free, reader-friendly language.
 Or, get in touch and let’s chat about how my business can help yours.